 - That whole fight is awesome the moment Gilgamesh shows up, especially when you see his sprite flip around and face Necrophobe!

-- ...And he's back to deliver more in later installments; appearing as a Summon in Final Fantasy VIII, rather disappointingly as new forms in 9 and 11, but back to his true form in 12.
-In 13-2 he appears as a DLC boss with even more weapons than before.
-His grand entrances in 8 and 13-2 are Crowning Moment of Awesome level in themselves.
+- ...And he's back to deliver more in later installments; appearing as a Summon in Final Fantasy VIII, rather disappointingly as new forms in IX and XI, but back to his true form in XII in a two-part boss battle with copies of various weapons throughout the series.
+In XIII-2 he appears as a DLC boss with even more weapons than before.
+His grand entrances in VIII, XII, and XIII-2 are Moment of Awesome level in themselves.

 - Krile blasting her way into the Ronka Ruins' Crystal Room to save the party in Big Damn Heroes fashion.

 - The Four Warriors of Dawn and King Tycoon holding back the Void long enough for the heroes to regroup and battle Exdeath.